 Going Out on the River: What to Know

 Before you step into a canoe, please read the River What to Know.pdf covering the areas below.
 Also see American Rivers.
-(U.S.) This site is a wealth of information, including a handbook for first time organizers.
+(U.S.) This site is a wealth of information, including a handbook for first time organizers and a Participant River Safety Flier found on our MCCN Facebook page.
 In Canada, Riverwatch can help.

 - Why this is worth doing